bhattakapadi/C-project/tictactoe/Readme.txt

-This is a basic Tictactoe game made with C.
+This is a basic Tic-Tac-Toe game made with C.